earthly/earthly/README.md

 ### 🚀 From zero to working build in minutes

 Jump from project to project with ease, regardless of the language they are written in.
-Running the project's test suites is simply a matter of running an Earthly target (and not fiddling with project configuration to make it compile and run on your system).
+Running the project's test suites is simply a matter of running an Earthly target (without fiddling with project configuration to make it compile and run on your system).
 Contribute across teams with confidence.

 ### 📦 Reusability